 How is Green Business certification different from EnviroStar certification?

 Any business that meets the requirements can be recognized as a Green Business.
 Industries such as auto shops, dentists, dry cleaners, and print shops that produce hazardous waste are eligible for the EnviroStar certification.

-The Green Business project in Jefferson County was funded by a grant from Washington State Department of Ecology.
+The Green Business project in Jefferson County is funded by a grant from Washington State Department of Ecology.